exersalza/FivemCipherFinder/README.md

 The script with the Ciphers getting logged in a File (`CipherLog.txt`) that gets created.

+Should the installation with pip fail with the error code `externally-managed-environment`, add `--break-system-packages`.
+Pip changed something in their internals in the newer versions.

 ## Known false positives
 - `easy-admin`
+- `encrypted scripts`

+## ToDo
+- Detect cipher spreader
+- Find random generated character variable names

 ## Contact
 Discord: exersalza / exersalza[>'-']>#1337